-You had surgery to remove part of your small intestine (small bowel).
+You had surgery to remove all or part of your small intestine (small bowel).
 You may also have had an ileostomy.

 What to Expect at Home